KDE/labplot/.gitlab/issue_templates/issue.md

 <!-- This is a comment.
 They are not shown in the final issue and are only informative.
 You can remove them or ignore them -->

+- [ ] I searched through the issues if the issue already exists

 Steps to reproduce
 ==================
 1. Step 1